 That was just before I crumpled into a dark shadow of myself back in 2008 while trying to recuperate from my “widowmaker” heart attack diagnosis and accompanying debilitating cardiac issues, later diagnosed as Inoperable Coronary Microvascular Disease.

-I’ve written quite a bit (here, here and here, for example) about my own bleak depression – a bleakness that, according to Mayo Clinic cardiologists, affects up to 65% of heart patients as they struggle to make sense out of a diagnosis that makes no sense.
-Although pervasively common, post-heart attack depression is correctly identified in barely 10% of us.
+I’ve written quite a bit (here, here and here, for example) about my own new-onset depression after my heart attack – a bleakness that, according to Mayo Clinic cardiologists, affects up to 65% of heart patients as they struggle to make sense out of a diagnosis that makes no sense.
+Although pervasively common, post-cardiac depression is correctly identified in barely 10% of us.

 Almost overnight, I went from being, like Dr. Nuland, “the least depressed human being on earth” to somebody who could barely drag myself out of bed, or muster up the energy to have a simple conversation, or care even remotely about how I looked or how I smelled.
 It took a long time, and a very good therapist, to help me through that period.